Syntaf/MazeSolver/README.md

 MazeSolver
 ==========

 An application designed to generate random **solvable** mazes of *any* size, and solve them!
-The program uses an implementation of the A* algorithm to solve these mazes, clone the repo and give it a try yourself!
+The program uses an implementation of the A* algorithm to solve these mazes.
+Clone the repo and give it a try yourself!

 Unsolved | Solved
 :-------:|:------: